Resume Format Guide (with Examples)

-You should also make sure to left-align your resume so it is easy to read.
-If appropriate and readable, you might decide to centre-align certain section headers to stylise your resume.
+You are also required to make sure to left-align your resume so it is easy to read.
+If appropriate and readable, you might decide to center-align certain section headers to stylise your resume.

 2. Select a professional, readable font

-When deciding what font to use for your resume, keep in mind that it should be clear and easy to read.
-Making sure employers don’t have to work to understand words on your resume is the most important factor when choosing a font.
+When deciding what font to use for your resume, keep in mind that it is clear and easy to read.
+Making sure employers do not require to do any work to understand words on your resume is the most important factor when choosing a font.
 It is also helpful if your resume is sent through an application tracking system (ATS).
-Many employers use an ATS, which doesn’t always read and interpret intricate fonts well.
-You should also avoid “light” or “thin” fonts which can sometimes be difficult to read on a screen or on paper.
+Many employers use an ATS, which does not always read and interpret intricate fonts well.
+You are also required to avoid “light” or “thin” fonts which can sometimes be difficult to read on a screen or on paper.

 There are two main categories of fonts—serif and sans serif.
 Serif fonts have tails while sans serif fonts do not.
 Sans serif fonts (or fonts without tails) are generally good fonts for resumes because they have clean lines that are easy to read.
-There are fonts like Georgia, however, that are still widely accepted among employers as simple and professional.
+There are fonts like Georgia but there are few more that are still widely accepted among employers as simple and professional.

 Here are some examples of the best resume fonts: